d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

 ## The Cross-Entropy Loss

-Next we need to implement the cross-entropy loss function of :numref:`sec_softmax`.
+Next we need to implement the cross-entropy loss function (introduced in :numref:`sec_softmax`).
 This may be the most common loss function in all of deep learning.
-At the moment, classification problems far outnumber regression problems.
+At the moment, applications of deep learning easily cast classification problems far outnumber those better treated as regression problems.

 Recall that cross-entropy takes the negative log-likelihood of the predicted probability assigned to the true label.